neolp/itmp/README.md

 #### 10.2.3.
 PROGRESS

-If the Callee produse the result for long time or part by part or the result is too big to send it as single message, it answers by sending several "PROGRESS" message to the Dealer before the RESULT message sent:
+If the Callee produce the result for long time or part by part or the result is too big to send it as single message, it answers by sending several "PROGRESS" message to the Dealer before the RESULT message sent:

 ```itmp
 [PROGRESS, CALL.Request:id, 0, Arguments, Options:dict]